 Importance and Uses of Ratio Analysis

-The purpose and importance of ratio analysis are to evaluate or analyze the financial performance of the firm in terms of Risk, Profitability, Solvency, and Efficiency.
-It helps us to compare the trends of two or more company over a period of time.
+It helps us to compare the trends of two or more companies over a period of time.

 We shall discuss the importance and uses of ratio analysis in details below: